siderolabs/talos/src/docs/src/content/components/osd.md

     weight: 60
 ---

-Dianemo is unique in that it has no concept of host-level access.
+Talos is unique in that it has no concept of host-level access.
 There are no shells installed.
 No ssh daemon.
 Only what is required to run Kubernetes.